History d'Istrie

 To the Kingdom of Yugoslavia

 Within the dual Austro-Hungarian monarchy, the union of the neighbouring countries gives rise to the kingdom of Serbs, Croats and Slovenes.
-Under the reign of Peter I of Serbia, it merged the kingdoms of Serbia and Montenegro and the Slovenian and Croatian populations.
-Under Alexander I, it was renamed the kingdom of Yugoslavia on October 3, 1929, but on October 9, 1934, the king was assassinated in Marseilles by Ante Pavelić, leader of the Croatian Ustashi.
+Under the reign of Peter I of Serbia, the kingdoms of Serbia and Montenegro are merged with the Slovenian and Croatian populations.
+Under Alexander I, it was renamed the kingdom of Yugoslavia on October 3, 1929, but on October 9, 1934, the king was assassinated in Marseilles by Ante Pavelić, leader of the Croatian Ustashi

 28 juin 1919